 - You will see patients and present to your staff.
-DON'T CHART SHOP!! (pick up the first chart in the stack, don't go through the charts and pick one that interests you...they notice that and hate it!) - If new patient: you need to get a full history - If follow up: look patient up on the computer and write down any recent lab results before seeing the patient - Follow a resident in clinic until you feel more comfortable seeing patients alone. - You can work up a patient: write the H&P and also do the physical exam except the pelvic and breast exam.
-You will need a chaperone for these exams. - OB Visit: - Questions to ask: - Are you having any contractions? - Vaginal bleeding? - Leakage of fluid? - Fetal movements? - RUQ pain, headache, vision changes (s/s of pre-eclampsia)? - On physical, do fetal heart tones, and measure fundal height - Print out a chart of the labs/vaccinations/screening tests needed during each trimester visit (good one in blueprints) and carry it in your pocket (so when you present to staff your assessment/plan for the patient, you will know what labs need to be ordered for this visit - Some people still use the pregnancy wheel they have numerous apps for iPhone that calculate gestational age for you! - GYN visit: - There are too many different diagnoses to narrow down a question list - $\circ\quad \mbox{But always ask: Last menstrual period and methods of birth control$
+DON'T CHART SHOP!! (pick up the first chart in the stack, don't go through the charts and pick one that interests you...they notice that and hate it!) - Always get a full history- but do it quickly! - Follow a resident in clinic until you feel more comfortable seeing patients alone.
+But keep in mind that your initiative is noticed and appreciated by everyone on the team.
+Dive in, grab charts, and see patients without being asked.
+Don't expect someone to babysit you while you are at clinic!
+The more you put in, the more you will get out of your experience.
+Ask questions if you don't understand something, volunteer to grab prescriptions or paperwork off the printers, run them to patients, and go the extra mile. - You can work up a patient: write the H&P and also do the physical exam except the pelvic and breast exam.
+You will need a chaperone for these exams. - Hopefully after watching a pap smear the first couple of times, your resident will motion for you to perform one.
+Review how to hold the speculum and how to remove it to minimize discomfort for the patient.
+Ask your resident before entering a room if it would be okay for you to perform the speculum exam.
+Your interest and engagement matter, even if you are not looking for a career in OBGYN! - OB Visit: - Questions to ask - Are you having any contractions? - Vaginal bleeding? - Leakage of fluid? - Fetal movements? (will be felt generally after ~ 18 weeks) - RUQ pain, headache, vision changes (s/s of pre-eclampsia)? - o On physical, do fetal heart tones, and measure fundal height - Print out a chart of the labs/vaccinations/screening tests needed during each trimester visit (good one in blueprints) and carry it in your pocket - Jot down the patient's pertinent prenatal lab values/test results and make note of any testing they will need at the current visit in your plan for the patient. - In your assessment/plan, don't forget about important health maintenance items in addition to routine prenatal care.
+Mention things like recent abnormal pap smears, when their next pap is due, any abnormal labs and how to follow/treat them, postpartum birth control methods, and if they plan to breast or bottle feed. - Some people still use the pregnancy wheel they have numerous apps for iPhone that calculate gestational age for you!

+GYN visit: